cblan7/ticket-tracker-java/README.md

 # Helpdesk Ticket Tracker (Java)

 ## Overview
-A console-based Java application that simulates a helpdesk ticketing system.
-Users can create, view, search, and resolve support tickets.
+A console-based Java application that simulates a helpdesk ticketing system, allowing users to create, manage, search, and resolve support tickets.

 ## Features
 - Add new tickets with user name, issue type, and priority